Stocks

 Understanding Fundamental Analysis in Stock Market Investing

-In the world of stock market investing, decisions are often guided by two primary approaches: technical analysis and fundamental analysis.
+When it comes to investment in stock market, decisions are often guided by two primary approaches: technical analysis and fundamental analysis.
 While technical analysis focuses on price movements and market psychology, fundamental analysis delves deeper into a company’s financial health, operations, and economic factors.
 It’s a methodical approach that seeks to evaluate a stock’s intrinsic value.

 What is Fundamental Analysis?